rahul4732saini/atmolib/SECURITY.md

 Our team will respond as soon as possible to verify the issue and work on a fix.

-## Response Process

-Upon receiving a report, we aim to:

-1. Acknowledge receipt within 2 days.
-2. Investigate and assess the vulnerability within 7 days.
-3. Provide a timeline for a patch, if necessary, and keep you updated on the resolution progress.

 ## Security Updates

 We will document any security patches in the repository's changelog, and contributors are encouraged to keep their dependencies up-to-date to ensure security compliance.